sunpy/sunpy/doc/source/guide/data_types/maps.rst

     mc.as_array()

 Note that an array is returned only if all the maps have the same shape.
-If this is not true, an error is returned.
+If this is not true, an error (ValueError) is returned.
 If all the maps have nx pixels in the x-direction, and ny pixels in the y-direction, and there are nt maps in the mapcube, the ndarray array that is returned has shape (ny, nx, nt).
 The data in the map j appears in the ndarray in position (ny, nx, j), that is, the order of maps in the